Treatment for abnormal cervical cells

 - you are worried for another reason.

-Your treatment should not affect your ability to enjoy sex once your cervix has healed.
+Your treatment should not affect your ability to enjoy sex after the cervix has healed.

-Removing some of the cervix may make it slightly weaker.
+Removing some of the cervix may also make it slightly weaker.
 This depends on how much needs to be removed.
-If you get pregnant, you may be more likely to give birth early if your cervix is weakened.
+You may be more likely to give birth early if the cervix is weakened.
 Some women may be referred to a local specialist maternity service for closer monitoring during pregnancy.
 Your doctor can tell you more about this.